Why Life Insurance from your Super Fund may not be so super!

 However group rates do not always translate into cheaper rates for all members, with young people and non smokers frequently subsidizing the premiums for older age groups and smokers.

-In this case only 3 of the super funds shown have cheaper insurance premiums than the lowest retail premium available from Insurance Watch’s range of insurers.
+In this particular example, all of the super fund premiums are more expensive than the lowest retail premium available on the Insurance Watch website.

 2. Industry Super Insurance Policies are not guaranteed renewable